maltaweel/Mask_UAV/README.md

 <H1>MASK_RCNN_UAV</H1>

-This project is for developing drone image analysis using a Mask R-CNN algorithm to segment and auto-detect archaeological features.
-This functions enabled include annotation handling, model creation for deep learning classification based on training data, and segmentation options for analysed images.
+This project is for developing drone (UAV) image analysis using a Mask R-CNN algorithm to segment and auto-detect archaeological features.
+Other algorithms are planned but this is the current working version.
+The current functionality include annotation handling, model creation for deep learning classification based on training data, and segmentation options for analysed images.

 Users should also look at Labelme (https://github.com/wkentaro/labelme) and PixelLib (https://pixellib.readthedocs.io/en/latest/) for more information about the annotation (Labelme), training (PixelLib), and segmentation (PixelLib) capabilities used.
-The Mask_RCNN_UAV project was created and tested using Python 3.8+.
+The Mask_UAV project was created and tested using Python 3.8+.

 In regards to this software, the workflow of the software is given below with the overview to follow:
 ![workflow](https://user-images.githubusercontent.com/6896620/128998737-e5e28587-e5ab-4451-aabf-da0f2d7c070a.jpg)